-Modern computer systems and state-of-the-art technology represents Queen City Forging Co. today.
-But beyond all of this modern equipment and processes lies a rich and interesting business history.
-Unique among today's forging companies, our business history illustrates how modern American industry has grown up in the past few centuries.
+Modern IT systems and state-of-the-art technology represents Queen City Forging Co. today, but beyond all of this modern equipment and processes lies a rich and interesting business history.
+Unique among today's industrial forging companies, our business history illustrates how modern American industry has grown in the past few centuries.

-Product catalogs of 1885 (left), 1896, and 1921 give hints of the company's standing and focus during the late 19th and early 20th centuries.
-That focus was primarily carriage hardware with some attention given to custom drop forging.
-The 1885 catalog reflects Cincinnati in the boom of the carriage building business.
-Step pads, axle parts, fifth wheels, and a large assortment of all kinds of hardware were being sold.
-It wasn’t long before Queen City was producing forged components for the infant automobile industry including hardware and small engine parts.
+Product catalogs of 1885, 1896, and 1921 give hints of the company's standing and focus during the late 19th and early 20th centuries.
+The focus was primarily carriage hardware, with some attention given to custom drop forging.
+The 1885 catalog reflects Cincinnati in the boom of the carriage building business, with listings of step pads, axle parts, fifth wheels, and a large assortment of all kinds of hardware.
+It wasn’t long before Queen City was producing forged components for the new automobile industry, including hardware and small engine parts.

-Over a period of thirty years, production shifted away from manufacturing vehicle components, to more generalized production for many industries.
-Customers were primarily the manufacturing concerns in the Cincinnati area, in need of forged components for their products.
+Over a period of thirty years, production shifted away from manufacturing vehicle components to more generalized production for various industries.
+The primary customers of this time were the local manufacturers of the Cincinnati area, with Qyeen City Forging meeting the forged component needs of their products.

-During the period 1940-1948, during and following The Second World War, Queen City Forging engaged in volume production of ordinance materials to support the military efforts.
-After a period of decline that followed the war, sales increased by producing custom forgings and adding new customers for whom service requirements were more critical.
-Over the next thirty years, the company grew as sales efforts brought a variety of job shop work into the facility.
+During the period of 1940-1948, during and following The Second World War, Queen City Forging engaged in volume production of ordinance materials to support the military efforts.
+After a period of decline following the war, sales increased by producing custom forgings and adding new customers, for whom service requirements were more critical.
+The company grew over the next thirty years as sales efforts brought a variety of job shop work into the facility.
 Improvements were made to equipment, such as forging press acquisitions, and industrial blacksmithing operations were also started to take advantage of this niche market.